 Electronic tax payments must settle on or before the due date.
-Using the KCSC, you can have your tax payment electronically debited from your bank account (ACH Debit) or you may initiate your tax payment through your bank (ACH Credit).
-This payment method requires a completed authorization form (EF-101) that is available on our website.
-Credit card payments are also accepted through third-party vendors.
-Visit our website for a current list of vendors.
+Using the KCSC, you may have your tax payment electronically debited from your bank account (ACH Debit) or you may initiate your tax payment through your bank (ACH Credit).
+This payment method requires a completed authorization EF-101, available on our Customer Service Center.

-Our electronic filing methods are simple, safe, and FREE and conveniently available 24 hours a day, 7 days a week.
-You also receive immediate confirmation that your return is filed.
-Refer to your tax type in the following table to find the electronic filing and payment options available to you.

-If you need assistance with your access code you may call our Taxpayer Assistance line (785-368-8222) or email our Electronic Services staff: (kdor BusinessTaxEservices@ks.gov).
+Our FREE electronic systems are simple, safe, and conveniently available 24 hours a day, 7 days a week.
+You will receive immediate confirmation that your return is filed and/or payment is received.
+If you need assistance with your access code, you may call 785-368-8222 or email kdor_businesstaxeservice@ks.gov.